 Putting Their Hands on Their Hips

 A date standing with their hands on their hips can be a good or bad sign, depending on how you look at it.
 "This can be a show of confidence or being ready for anything—even a fight," Brown says.
 "It makes you bigger and look more imposing."
-Your date may have total confidence in their feeling for you, but if their confidence feelings intimidating or even somewhat aggressive, it could be. a turn off to you.
+Your date may have total confidence in their feeling for you, but if their confidence feels intimidating or even somewhat aggressive, it could be a turn off to you.